NicholasMoser/GNTool/README.md

 This patch allows you to select multiples of the same character in 4-player battle mode.

+#### Frames Until Model is Loaded in Character Select Screen

+This allows you to change the number of frames before a model is loaded in the character select screen (CSS).
+In vanilla GNT4 the model for a character will be loaded 60 frames after hovering over the character.
+The game runs in 60 frames per second, so the default is approximately 1 second.

+Loading the model causes the game to freeze for a quick moment, especially so when the game is loaded from your local file system instead of via an ISO/disc.
+This freeze can resort in a worse quality of life while playing the game.
+By raising the number of frames, you can make the game wait longer (or basically forever) before it tries to load the model.

+The maximum is 2147483647 frames, which would require waiting 13.6 months.

 #### ZTK Damage Taken Multiplier

 By default, Naruto's ZTK transformation takes 1.5x damage.
 This setting allows you to change this value.